 When I got back to my bike I was immediately slapped in the face with my rookie mistake.

-I had decided to play it safe and close the shutter lock on the ignition (so no one would steal the bike), but failed to realize that the mechanism was broken on my bike until I tried to head home to Alli.
+Worried that someone might try to steal the bike I had closed the shutter lock on the ignition, but failed to realize that the mechanism was broken.
 The magnets on the back of the key that you use to open the lock were all missing.

 Long story short, I wasn’t going anywhere on that bike until I found another key to open it with.
-That said, I did attempt fruitlessly for twenty minutes or so to get it open before giving up and resorting to plan B: running the 3 mile stretch of beach back to our villa.
+I tried uselessly for twenty minutes or so to get it open before giving up and resorting to plan B: running the 3 mile stretch of beach back to our villa.
 Ironically, I’d been talking about how I wanted to go on a long beach run since we arrived, I just thought it was going to be on my terms!

 Now I am an avid runner, but let me just say running in 80-degree heat, with 80% humidity, on sand, and with a small daypack is a whole different beast than running back home in the states.
 The first mile, totally chill.
 The second mile I looked like Niagara Falls was cascading down from my face.

-By the time I got back, it had been 1.5 hours since I had left and – as expected – Alli was a tad bit worried (understandable as I had said I was only going be gone for roughly a half hour).
+By the time I got back, it had been 1.5 hours since I had left and – as expected – Alli was a tad bit worried.
 She’d figured I’d run out of gas and had to walk to get some (not too far off from the truth, well at least the leaving the bike behind part).

 Happy to be back at our villa, I hopped in the pool to cool off and look less like I’d run through a monsoon.
-After drying off and gathering all the scooter keys I could find (we were staying with a big crew, so we had 4 scooters), I grabbed my daypack and it felt lighter than expected.
-Opened it up… wallet was gone.
+After drying off I gathered all the scooter keys I could find (we were staying with a big crew, so we had 4 scooters in the group).

-Searched the villa… wallet nowhere to be found :/
+Searched the villa… nowhere to be found :/

 I hopped on the back of my friend’s bike and we raced to see if we could rescue mine (and find my wallet!).